 Alternatively, if you don’t like to do things manually, you may try Avira System Speedup to optimize Windows for maximum performance.

-Of course, many other tweaks make your Windows experience better, like managing start menu tiles or managing display settings.
+Of course, many other tweaks make your Windows performance better, like managing start menu tiles or managing display settings.
 You should definitely go through Windows 10 settings to make changes as you desire.
 However, the above-mentioned tweaks will surely help you put your PC in the most optimum state for day-to-day use.